BTrDB/smartgridstore-manual/installation.md

 ```

 You should get a file similar to this.
 The file that mfgen creates is correct for the version of smartgridstore.
 If
-the file differs from what you see on this guide, it is likely that the guide is out of date, do not change the generated
+the file differs from what you see on this guide, it is likely that this guide is out of date, do not change the generated
 file.

 ```yaml